 Anger is a powerful emotion, often making kids feel overwhelmed and unsettled.
 Therefore, it is important to control it.
 Some of the effective anger management techniques that work well with kids are:

 1. Involve in Activities

 Kids are found to express their feelings more effectively through activities, especially through art.
 Some of the way to find in which anger can help you with anger are:

-When angry, the child may not be comfortable to speak much and talk about the issue, that is when visuals can help in.
-You can have flashcards with different emotions and feelings written on it or use the expressions of his/her favorite cartoon character, this in help in conveying what exactly is s/he going through.
+When angry, the child may not be comfortable speaking much and talk about the issue, that is when visuals can help in.
+You can have flashcards with different emotions and feelings written on it or use the expressions of his/her favorite cartoon character, this helps in conveying what exactly is s/he going through.